usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Ephemera_, by Fergus Jones, Perko
+- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _Only Good Dreams for Me_, by Zaumne
-- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _Strange Meridians_, by upsammy
 - _Aether Ore_, by X or Size
-- _Ephemera_, by Fergus Jones, Perko
 - _The Price / Mimicry_, by Bruce
 - _choke enough_, by Oklou
-- _HEAL_, by Pavel Milyakov, Lucas Dupuy
-- _Intrinsic Rhythm_, by Perila

 </details>